- Search for a Leaflet

 It may be dangerous to give too much aciclovir.

-If you think you may have given your child too much aciclovir, contact your doctor or NHS Direct (0845 4647 in England and Wales; 08454 24 24 24 in Scotland) or take your child to hospital.
+If you think you may have given your child too much aciclovir, contact your doctor or local NHS services (call 111 in England and Scotland; 111 or 0845 4647 in parts of Wales) or take your child to hospital.

 Take the medicine container or packaging with you, even if it is empty.
 This will be useful to the doctor.
 Have the medicine or packaging with you if you telephone for advice.